Huron, South Dakota: Transportation

 U.S. Route 14 is an east–west route passing through the northern part of the city.
 It intersects with north–south South Dakota Highway 37 in the city.
-This was the historical designation of the north–south U.S. Route 281, which was later moved to a more direct route that passes about ten miles west of Huron.
+This was the historical designation of the north–south U.S. Route 281, which was later moved to a more direct route that passes approximately ten miles west of Huron.

 The Rapid City, Pierre and Eastern Railroad runs east–west, with maintenance facilities and a working roundhouse in the city.

 The Huron Regional Airport is city-owned.
 It had scheduled passenger flights operated by a commuter air carrier, Great Lakes Airlines, with Beechcraft 1900D commuter turboprop aircraft service to Denver.
 The airport does not currently have any scheduled service.

 People's Transit provides demand-response transit in and around Huron, and also provides a connection to Jefferson Lines intercity buses at Mitchell.